olemp/did/.github/ISSUE_TEMPLATE/smoke_test.md

 labels: smoke tests
 ---

-The following suite of tests should be performed before each release in dev https://didapp-dev.azurewebsites.net/ and after deploy to production
+The following suite of tests should be performed before each release in dev https://didapp-dev.azurewebsites.net/ and after deploy to production.

 You can see active smoke test issues [here](https://github.com/Puzzlepart/did/issues?q=is%3Aopen+is%3Aissue+label%3A%22smoke+tests%22).